Essential Tax Filing Tips for Small Businesses

 Key Takeaway: Consider the legal protections and tax election options when forming an LLC.
 While it’s not an immediate tax saver, it can offer significant benefits with proper planning.

-Myth #4: Keeping receipts isn’t necessary if you can show the expenses on a credit card or bank statement
+Myth #4: You don’t need receipts if you have a bank or credit card statement

 Pro Tip: